koirpraw/flutter_crud_todo_getx/README.md

   - add_todo_page.dart: This file contains the UI for the add task page.
 It allows the user to add a new task.
   - edit_todo_page.dart: This file contains the UI for the edit task page.
 It allows the user to edit an existing task.

+The entry point of the app is the HomePage.
+TodoHomePage starts with the empty list with a loop animation.
+Click a button to create new task.
+This takes you to a separate view/page, AddTodoPage.
+You can add a task here in the textform field and submit which takes you back to initial page with the new list of task.
+You can also edit the task by clicking on the edit button.
+This takes you to a separate view/page, EditTodoPage.
+You can edit the task here in the textform which takes you back to initial page with the updated list of task.
+You can delete the task by sliding the task card all the way to the left.
+This deletes the task and serves the updated list of task.
+All the functions to add , delete and update tasks reside in the task_controller.

 ## Project ideation & Visualisation
 #### Wireframe
 ![Low-Fi Wireframe](assets/todo_lofi_mock.png)